 Jess O’Brien – Paula O’Brien Psychic Medium – Jess came along to represent her mother Paula who has given our charity an enormous support during her tours.

 Kirstie Chalmers – who nominated us through her employer Exxon at Cowdenbeath as part of their ‘Stay Safe@ awareness policy.
 [July 2018].

 L-R – Jack Brown, Amanda Williamson, Christina Thomson, Mark Robertson, Jess O’Brien and Debbie Coutts

 (c) David Wardle

-15th Vein Finder: Queen Margaret Hospital, Clinical Intervention Unit
+14th Vein Finder: The Queen Margaret Hospital, Dunfermline – Clinical Intervention Unit

 We invited our family friend and Abseil fundraiser, Daniel Leigh, along to show him how his hard raised funds are used.
 We were delighted to be able to fulfill Staff Nurse Dawn’s request by providing her and her colleagues with a vein finder for their ward.
 Dawn and the team discovered just how amazing this little piece of equipment was when she borrowed the Chemotherapy in-patient wards’ vein finder, which has been in use there for the last three years.

 As always we can only provide these with the funds raised by our amazing supporters, we have to give thanks to Daniel and his father in-law, John, who owns local firm J.M.
 Joiners Ltd. The wonderful Barr family who own the Cadbury’s shop in Aberdour, and close family friends, Robert & Angela have raised funds for us through our collection tins that have been placed in the shop for the last 4 years.
 [July 2018]

 Left to right Daniel Leigh, Julie Bowie, Ann Simpson, Dawn Ireland, Debbie Coutts & Karen Harrison (c) David Wardle